CallmeBK/VitaBatteryAlarm/README.md

 is at or below 60% charge.
 This is to allow for an accurate calibration.

 AFTER CALIBRATION
 Open the app, then plug in the charger.
 When the alarm goes off, you will see a dialog box that states that charging is complete.
 After you press the OK button, the alarm will cease and you may close the Battery Alarm app.
 Refer to the "What you can customize" section above to change the settings to your preference.

+----WARNING----
+Waking up the PS Vita before the alarm goes off will delete the alarm and you will have to reopen the app to set the alarm again.

 # Remarks
 I still use the same battery and charger that came with my PS Vita.
 My battery state of health is currently 90%.
 You can use the VITAident app by joel16 to check your battery state of health and compare it to mine.
 During my tests, the battery percentage of my PS Vita when the alarm went off was always within 1% of the vita battery percentage value set in the ux0:app/BALM00001/hibernatechargerate.txt file.
 If your battery state of health is better than mine, your PS Vita might wake up at a percentage just above what you have set in the hibernatechargerate.txt file.
 If your battery state of health is worse than mine, your PS Vita might wake up at a percentage just below what you have set in the hibernatechargerate.txt file.
 Most likely, the accuracy will still be within 2% of your desired wakeup percentage.
 At the very least it should be consistent, so you can compensate by adjusting the alarmChargeValue in the hibernatechargerate.txt file to improve accuracy for your device.
 Let me know the results you have with the accuracy of this app and tell me the battery, its state of health, and the charging cable you are using.
 This could help me improve accuracy in future releases.